 “Hmm.”
-Sano started to consider whether he could get away with leaving his car in a no-parking zone for an afternoon in an area like this, but eventually his decision was made based on the expression on Hajime’s face.
-This was the third time now that he’d had to start his car today at Hajime’s bidding.
+Sano started to consider whether he could get away with leaving his car in a no-parking zone for an afternoon in an area like this, but eventually based his decision on the expression on Hajime’s face.
+This was the third time now he’d had to start his car today at Hajime’s bidding.

 It was a nice old neighborhood, the kind filled with an eclectic blend of housing styles in an equally extensive range of sizes.
 Hajime’s home didn’t look extravagantly big, and had a very boring, plain front yard, but the property values around here were probably pretty high, so Sano thought the odds were still on Hajime having some kind of income other than what he made chasing shades.

-Given that the legal spot he’d found to park in was halfway down to the next street, Sano was grumbling by the time he got back to the small driveway entirely occupied by Hajime’s car.
+The legal spot he found to park in was halfway down to the next street, so Sano was grumbling by the time he got back to the small driveway entirely occupied by Hajime’s car.
 The older man gave a condescending smile and gestured for Sano to follow him across a patio to the side door he’d evidently already unlocked.

 “I’ve told you to stay off the kitchen counters,” Hajime said to it.

 The cat gave another high-pitched meow.

 A second cat appeared in a doorway that apparently led from kitchen into a hallway.
 This one didn’t seem nearly as excited as the other, younger cat, and after a brief meowed greeting sat aloofly looking on.
 It was mottled brown and grey and black, whereas the smaller one on Hajime’s shoulder was black with white paws.

 “I’m sure you did,” said Hajime.